 The tiny fishing village of Honmura, on the eastern edge of Naoshima, is home to the Art House Project, a collection of abandoned houses and workshops (as well as a temple and a shrine), that have been converted into venues and art installations by artists from Japan and around the world.

 The Art Houses are scattered throughout the village, within walking distance of one another.
+The newest addition is Minamidera, created as a purpose-built space for work by artist James Turrell.
 Intersperse your visits with a coffee break or lunch at one of the handful of charming cafes run by a mix of locals and transplants from cities like Tokyo and Osaka.

 Chichu Art Museum